 - Show you how to pick particular stocks.

 A value stock is a stock whose price is lower than its intrinsic value, where intrinsic value is determined by measures such as a firm’s revenues, earnings per share (EPS), dividend payouts or other underlying factors.

-So, let’s say PepsiCo stock – to use a stock I’ve recently written about – is currently trading at a market price of $100 per share.
+So, let’s say PepsiCo stock is currently trading at a market price of $170 per share.